Reactor™ - The manual

 Flag Group

 Flag Groups are defined in the tree.
-Read more about them in the Chapter Flag Groups
+Read more about them in the chapter Flag Groups.

 Custom Template Behaviors

-If you find yourself creating the same kind of behavior many times in your configuration you might want to create a Template Behavior yourself.
-In Reactor Setting Templates are also called MasterBehaviors.
+If you find yourself creating the same kind of behavior repeatedly, you might want to create a Template Behavior.
+In Reactor, Template Behaviors are also called Master Behaviors.

 Layer Paths

-Technically every layer has a layer has a path.
-Paths are denoted for example like this: 0/1/4/1/
+Technically, every layer has a path.
+Paths are denoted as, for example, 0/1/4/1/.

 0/ always references the root layer.
-0/0/ references the top most child layer of the root layer, and so on.
+0/0/ references the topmost child layer of the root layer, and so on.

 image